lmcai/PhyloHerb/README.md

 ```
 git clone https://github.com/lmcai/PhyloHerb.git
 ```
-Or from release sources and decompressing the zip file, e.g.:
+Or download and decompress the source package:
 ```
 wget
 ```

 **Alternative: Install dependencies separately from source**

 Make sure all dependencies are callable in your current environment.
 Installation instruction for BLAST+ is hosted on NCBI website  [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
 Installation instructions for the two python modules [Biopython](https://biopython.org/) and [ete3](http://etetoolkit.org/) are available on their websites as well.

 Then download and decompress the PhyloHerb python package.

-*IMPORTANT*: PhyloHerb is currently only compatible with **Python 3**.

 To update your local version for any future updates, `cd` into the `PhyloHerb` directory then type
 ```